Constructive Canonicity of Inductive Inequalities

 Particularly, we introduce the logical languages we will consider, we provide them with algebraic semantics in the form of lattices expanded with normal and regular operations, and discuss the constructive canonical extensions of the latter.
 In Section \ref{Sec:Ind:Sahl:Ineq} we define the Inductive and Sahlqvist inequalities in the setting of lattices with normal and regular operations.
-Section \ref{sec:constructive ALBA} contains the specification of the constructive version of ALBA, and the correctness of this algorithm is proved in Section \ref{Sec:Crctns:ALBA}.
+Section \ref{sec:constructive ALBA} contains the specification of the constructive version of ALBA, and the partial correctness of this algorithm is proved in Section \ref{Sec:Crctns:ALBA}.
+The latter relies on some technical lemmas which have been relegated to Appendix \ref{sec:appendix}.
 We next show, in Section \ref{Sec:Complete:For:Inductive:Section}, that constructive ALBA successfully reduces all inductive and Sahlqvist inequalities.
 In Section \ref{sec:canonicity} we prove that all inequalities on which constructive ALBA succeeds are constructively canonical.
 From this our main theorem follows, i.e. that all inductive inequalities are constructively canonical.
 We conclude in Section \ref{Sec:Conclusions}.